nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 The goal of this comparison is to provide developers with a clear understanding of the strengths and weaknesses of each language, enabling informed decisions for smart contract development.

-Here’s the revised table based on your provided criteria:

 | **Criteria**                        | **Solidity**                                      | **Vyper**                                       | **Fe**                                      | **Yul**                                           | **Yulp**                                      |
 | ----------------------------------- | ------------------------------------------------- | ----------------------------------------------- | ------------------------------------------- | ------------------------------------------------- | --------------------------------------------- |
 | **Type Checking**                   | Statically Typed                                  | Statically Typed                                | Statically Typed                            | None (assembly-like)                              | None (assembly-like)                          |